tokenspice/tokenspice/assets/netlists/oceanv4/about.md

 ## Testing it

-Here are relative locations of V3 and V4 ocean artifacts.
+Status quo relative locations of V3 and V4 ocean artifacts.
 They will likely change; as they do, please update here.

 | What    | v3             | v4               |
 | ----    | ----           | ----             |